-An Important Note About Plugins
+Important Notes About Plugins

-Here are a few things to note when selecting, updating and adding plugins to your site:
+Here are a few things to note when selecting, updating, and adding plugins to your site:

 - Keep your current plugins up to date, and delete any which are not in use, as this will maximize how you use your active plugins.

 - When adding a plugin, keep in mind that it may lower your page speed, so be sure to monitor any changes in page speed before and after you install one.

 - Check when it was last updated before installing it.
 This is a good indicator of whether it will work as should and if it is compatible with current versions of WordPress.

 WordPress Website Maintenance: An Essential Not to Be Neglected

 While all of this may seem overwhelming at first, maintenance is a crucial component to the smooth operation of your WordPress site.